A Complete Guide to Perfecting Cycling Routes in Japan

 Of course there are some exceptions, but if possible you should pretty much just avoid any National Roads you can when route planning if you want to avoid constant traffic noise & lots of stoplights.

 Notice I did not say if you want to avoid dangerous roads.
 Many National Roads have very wide bike friendly pedestrian/cycling paths alongside them.
-These are fantastic for riding on, but again with a constant hum of 80kph pickup trucks beside you, they are far from enjoyable roads to spend a long time riding on.
+These are fantastic for riding on, but again with a constant hum of 80kph tractor trailers & trucks beside you, they are far from enjoyable roads to spend a long time riding on.

 Prefectural roads are a real grab bag.
 Some are the most quiet tranquil and best paved rural roads you have ever seen, while others are as busy as National Roads and often with even less cycling/pedestrian infrastructure.